dce/davideisinger.com/content/elsewhere/manual-cropping-with-paperclip/index.md

-Our goal is to allow a user to select a portion of an image and then create a thumbnail of *just that selected portion*, ideally taking advantage of Paperclip\'s existing cropping/scaling logic.
+Our goal is to allow a user to select a portion of an image and then create a thumbnail of *just that selected portion*, ideally taking advantage of Paperclip's existing cropping/scaling logic.

 Any time you're dealing with custom Paperclip image processing, you're talking about creating a custom